Networks-it-uc3m/L2S-M/examples/ping-pong/vlink-pingpong.md

     nodeName: NodeA
 ```

-- **Pod Configuration**: Pod 'ping' is defined with the `network-sample` annotation and an "ips" argument specifying its IP address.
+- **Pod Configuration**: Pod 'ping' is defined with the `vlink-sample` annotation and an "ips" argument specifying its IP address.
 If no IP is specified, the connection defaults to layer 2.
 - **Connection to L2SM-Switch**: Pod 'ping' is attached via Multus to an L2S.M component known as the l2sm-switch, controlled by the L2S-M controller.
 This grants 'ping' two network interfaces: the default (provided by Flannel or Calico) and the new vlink interface.